codeplaysoftware/computecpp-sdk/README.md

 * util/
   * Example utility code that we expect will be useful for other projects as a starting point.

+## Supported Platforms

+The master branch of computecpp-sdk is regularly tested with the "Supported" hardware listed on [the ComputeCpp Supported Platforms page].

+## Pre-requisites

+* The samples should work with any SYCL 1.2.1 implementation, though have only been tested with ComputeCpp.
+* OpenCL 1.2-capable hardware and drivers with SPIR 1.2/SPIR-V support
+* C++11-compliant compiler and libstdc++ on GNU/Linux (GCC 4.9+, Clang 3.6+)
+* Microsoft Visual C++ 2015/2017 on Windows
+* CMake 3.4.3 and newer

+## Getting Started

+On the Codeplay website there is a [step-by-step guide] to building and running the ComputeCpp SDK samples.
+There is also a [guide to SYCL] that serves as an introduction to SYCL development.
+Additionally, there is an [Integration guide] should you wish to add ComputeCpp to existing projects.

 ## Setup